 Earn Your Health and Fitness Degree

 Once enrolled, you can access the curriculum wherever there’s an internet connection and work on each module at your own comfortable pace.
-To remove any financial barriers, ISSA also accepts military tuition assistance (TA) for members of all the armed service branches.
+To remove any financial barriers, Lionel also accepts military tuition assistance (TA) for members of all the armed service branches.

 The application and enrollment criteria differ depending on which branch of the military you served in.
 To get the most accurate information, check the TA portal of your branch’s website for details on how to apply.